arjvik/arjvik/README.md

 # Hi, I'm Arjun Vikram

-## I am a :biking_man: undergrad at [:evergreen_tree: Stanford University](https://cs.stanford.edu/) in :round_pushpin:Palo Alto, CA!
+## I am a 🚴‍♂️ undergrad at [🌲 Stanford University](https://cs.stanford.edu/) in 📍Palo Alto, CA!

 I'm interested in:

-- :brain: Machine Learning and Artificial Intelligence
+- 🧠 Machine Learning and Artificial Intelligence
-- :gear: DevOps and MLOps
+- ⚙️ DevOps and MLOps
-- :dna: Bioinformatics
+- 🧬 Bioinformatics
-- :robot: Robotics
+- 🤖 Robotics
-- :desktop_computer: Systems Programming
+- 🖥️ Systems Programming
-- :abacus: Mathematics
+- 🧮 Mathematics

-I graduated as :1st_place_medal: Salutatorian from the :mortar_board: [School of Science and Engineering (SEM)](https://www.semagnet.org/) in :cowboy_hat_face: Dallas, TX!
+I graduated as 🥇 Salutatorian from the 🎓 [School of Science and Engineering (SEM)](https://www.semagnet.org/) in 🤠 Dallas, TX!

 <!--### I'm currently-->